tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

     default-language: Haskell2010
 {% endhighlight %}

-Here's a rundown of the [package properties][]:
+The syntax is mix between Haskell and YAML.
+The [package properties][] at the top describe the package as a whole.
+In the library section, the [build information][] declares how to build the library.

+-   `name`: The package's name.
+-   `version`: The package's version number.
+    I recommend using [semantic versioning][].
 -   `build-type`: The type of build.
+    By default, this is `Custom`.
-    Setting this to `Simple` tells Cabal to use the default setup script.
+    Setting it to `Simple` uses the default setup script.
-    Annoyingly, the default is `Custom`.
--   `cabal-version`: The version of the Cabal specification.
+-   `cabal-version`: Cabal's version number.
-    This should be the major and minor parts of your version of Cabal.
+    Use the major and minor parts of the version of Cabal used to build the package.
--   `name`: The unique name.
--   `version`: The version number.
-    It's a good idea to use [semantic versioning][].

-And the [build information][] for the library:

 -   `default-language`: The version of the Haskell language report.
     The current state of the art is [`Haskell2010`][].

-Now that all the boilerplate is out of the way, let's build the package.
+With all the boilerplate out of the way, we can build the package.
-Start by creating a sandbox,
+Before we do,
+let's create a sandbox.
-which sets up a private environment.
+It sets up a private environment separate from the rest of your system.

 {% highlight sh %}
 # cabal sandbox init
-Writing a default package environment file to .../husk/cabal.sandbox.config Creating a new sandbox at .../husk/.cabal-sandbox
+Writing a default package environment file to .../husk/cabal.sandbox.config
+Creating a new sandbox at .../husk/.cabal-sandbox
 {% endhighlight %}

-Next, install the package.
+Now let's install the package into the sandbox.

 {% highlight sh %}
 # cabal install